 Related Reading: What you Must Know about Dating A Divorcee

 5. Understand his trauma

-Death of a loved one can be a traumatic experience for anyone.
+The death of a loved one can be a traumatic experience.
 In many cases, when the death has been due to an unnatural cause, the pain is deeper.
-Like in a breakup it’s hard to forget someone you loved deeply, in case of the death of a spouse it’s harder.
+Just see how hard it is to forget someone you loved deeply even in the event of a breakup or divorce.
+In the case of the death of a spouse, it’s a lot harder.

 In such a scenario, small triggers can bring back painful memories.
+Be mindful of this to be able to understand the behavior of a widower and empathize with him.
 If you are dating a widower, don’t feel offended if you are at the receiving end of a few emotional reactions to tiny triggers.